The Best Ways to Replace Missing Teeth

 Avoid hard foods that can crack teeth

-Importance of Timely Tooth Replacement
+Importance of Timely Teeth Replacement

 Delaying replacement can lead to: